luke7-404/luke7-404/readme.md

 # 🙋🏻‍♂️ About Me:
-🏗️ I'm currently working on building a few projects, one of them being a Movie Decider using Python 🐍. <br>💪🏼 I'm Looking to collaborate on any project. <br>🕵🏻 I need help with gathering trivia questions and/or finding trivia-based APIs.<br>🧑🏻‍🏫 Also, I'm learning C/C++, CMake, Rust, Python, C#, Java, JavaScript, SQL, and Docker.
+🏗️ I'm currently working on building a few projects, one of them being the code for my robotics team, 255M - Moon. <br>💪🏼 I'm Looking to collaborate on any project. <br>🕵🏻 I need help with gathering trivia questions and/or finding trivia-based APIs.<br>🧑🏻‍🏫 Also, I'm learning C/C++, CMake, Rust, Python, C#, Java, JavaScript, SQL, and Docker.
 Overall, improving my programming skills<br>💬 Ask me about anything!<br>⚡ Fun facts: I started "programming" (I used blocks) in 6th grade.
 Also, I do photography in my free time. <br><br>

 ## 🌐 Socials: